kiyui/timur-i3-env/README.md

 # timur-i3-env
 Refactored from my [i3-config](https://github.com/TimurKiyivinski/i3-config-desktop) to use a Powerline status bar instead.
-It is a highly opiniated setup for my needs using my themes and liking.
+It is a highly opinionated setup for my needs using my themes and liking.

 Requires:
 * [twmn](https://github.com/sboli/Twmn)